dariosalvi78/banglejs-algos-tester/README.md

 # Algorithms

-There are currently 2 algorithms: dummy, which always returns 100, and oxford-step-count, which is based on [this](https://oxford-step-counter.github.io/).
+There are currently 3 algorithms: `dummy`, which always returns 100, `espruino`, the official algorithm inclued in the Espruino firmware and `oxford-step-count`, which is based on [this](https://oxford-step-counter.github.io/).

 To add a new algorithm: